Why Virgin Media?

 If you are interested in the service, but haven’t yet registered, then do so on Cable My Street regardless of whether you are in the Phase 1 build or not.
 As mentioned earlier, this project is demand-driven, so your village will not receive it if you have not demonstrated demand for it.

-Assuming we meet the sign-up target, there will be a one month consultation process between Virgin Media and the build engineers before the build starts.
-If all goes well, the build will start in September 2017.
+Assuming we meet the sign-up targets, there will be a one to two month consultation process between Virgin Media and the build engineers before the build starts.
+If all goes well, the build could start as early as September 2017.

 When can I have it?

 The build will not be sequential – multiple areas will be built at the same time.
 The exact sequence of build is not known as it depends on many factors such as permissions from highways being granted.
-The build will take approximately one year from the first spade in the ground to the final home being ‘lit’.
-When you sign up you will be given an indication of when the build will start in your area.
+The build will take approximately one year from the first spade in the ground to the final home being ‘lit’, with the start of the build commencing in September/October 2017.

 What happens when I Sign Up?